 The holiday party is a multifaceted event that combines a holiday celebration, philanthropy, networking, and an opportunity to revel in the successes of the past year.

 The opportunity to see blockbuster and independent films before they are released to the public is a part of WIFV’s charm.
 Members are frequently given the opportunity to attend premiers and special screenings.

 Professional Development Seminars (1983-present)

-This is an in-depth weekend experience that allows members to take a look at specific industry topics with experts in the field.
+This is an in-depth weekend or multi-date experience that allows members to take a look at specific industry topics with experts in the field.

 WIFV Membership Directory (1987-present)

 This compact resource of members, their careers, their companies, and their contact information is an invaluable tool for the WIFV community.
 In 2006, this resource went online.
 The directory provides the members and the public with an up-to-date resource when looking for the perfect colleague for collaboration.

 WIFV hired its first full-time staff in 1988 and opened its first office the same year.
 The location may have changed through the years, but the office remains the hub from which all events and volunteers are coordinated.